Understanding when you can access your LGPS pension benefits can be confusing.

 You can apply for ill health retirement at any age.

 Ill health can strike us at any time, so if you permanently can’t continue working because of illness or injury, you can apply for ill health retirement.
-The decision as to whether your application can be approved is made by your employer who must seek an independent medical recommendation.
+The decision whether your application can be approved is made by your employer who must seek an independent medical recommendation.
 It is not guaranteed to be approved.

 In the first instance you should talk to your employer, who will guide and support you through the process.